netopiapayments/doc.netopia-payments.com/docs/payment-plugins/wordpress.md

 After installation, don't forget to **click the "Activate" button** that appears in place of the "Install Now" button to activate the plugin.

+*You can also find the wordpress plugin page here: https://wordpress.org/plugins/netopia-payments-payment-gateway/*

 ### Step 3 - Configure the plugin and validate the technical implementation

 To continue setting up the payment solution through the Netopia Payments plugin, go to WooCommerce in the left menu, navigate to "Settings," and then to the "Payments" tab.